TOMToolkit/make-tom/README.md

 3. Use the `django-admin startproject` command to create a basic Django project.
 4. Add the one-time utility, `tom_setup`, to the basic Django project's `settings.py` `INSTALLED_APPS` list and run its `tom_setup` management command.

-This will create the TOM project in a virtual environment, doing the necessary database migrations along the way.
-You'll be reminded of the next steps to start your TOM running and see it in a browser:
+The necessary database migrations are done along the way and you'll be reminded of the next steps to take to start your TOM running and see it in a browser:
 1. cd to the newly created directory.
 2. activate the virtual environment with `source ./env/bin/activate`.
 3. Start the Django development server with `./manage.py runserver`.